Culture of Albania: Cuisine

 The Albanian cuisine, a representative of the Mediterranean cuisine, has developed through the centuries of social and economic changes and more importantly referable to different factors that stands in close interaction with each other such as the small and mountainous territory of the country with virgin forests, narrow valleys, vast plains and a favourable climate that offers excellent growth conditions for a variety of vegetables, herbs and fruits.

 Food is for Albanians an important component of their culture and is deeply rooted in the history, traditions and values of the country.
 The cooking traditions of the Albanian people are diverse and nevertheless olive oil is the most commonly used vegetable fat in Albanian cooking, which has been produced since antiquity throughout the country particularly along the coasts.

 Albanian cuisine uses a variety of ingredients which include a wider availability of vegetables such as zucchini, eggplant, peppers, tomatoes, cucumbers, potatoes, cabbages and spinach, as well as cereals such as wheat, sweetcorn, barley and rye.
 Herbs and spices include oregano, mint, garlic, onion and basil.
-Widely used meat varieties are lamb, goat, beef, veal, chicken and other poultry and pork.
+Widely used meat varieties are lamb, goat, beef, veal, chicken and other poultry.
 Considering the direct proximity to the sea, seafood specialties are particularly popular along the Albanian Adriatic and Ionian Sea Coasts.

 Hospitality is a fundamental custom of Albanian society and serving food is an integral to the hosting of guests and visitors.
 It is not infrequent for visitors to be invited to eat and drink with locals.
-The medieval Albanian code of honour, called Besa, resulted to look after guests and strangers as an act of recognition and gratitude.
+The medieval Albanian code of honor, called Besa, resulted to look after guests and strangers as an act of recognition and gratitude.